Your Mind, Body and Spirit

 point for exploring feelings.

-After learning resources of mindfulness and focusing, people often
+After learning inner resources of mindfulness and focusing, people often

 report a change in how they listen to their body and emotions, which